Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Discussion on Advantage Over Single-Model Approaches

-Results from Case 1, i.e., the simplest monotonic 1D response surface case discussed above in Sec.~\ref{S:case1}, are presented below to illustrate the benefit of the low-fidelity model.
+The first question on the benefits of the high-fidelity model has been answered clearly in Section~\ref{S:Test} .
+When the low-fidelity model alone is used in the uncertainty propagation, the obtained output uncertainties show significant biases, which are due to the prediction bias of the low-fidelity models.
+In contrast, when data from high-fidelity simulations are incorporated into the uncertainty propagation process, even though the amount of available data is very limited, the improvements are clearly visible.
+This observation effectively demonstrates the value of the high-fidelity model, without which the correct output uncertainty cannot be obtained, no matter how many samples are used in the low-fidelity model evaluations.
+This is illustrated in Fig.~\ref{fig:pdfDis}, where the PDF obtained by using the low-fidelity model alone shows a significant bias even with a very large ensemble with 500 samples.
+The second question is closely related to the investigations conducted by Higdon et al.~\cite{higdon2004co} regarding the usefulness of numerical simulations in a prediction method combining numerical simulations and experimental data.
+They concluded that the numerical simulations have significant contributions in reducing the prediction uncertainties, and thus the combined simulation--data based framework is superior to the pure experimental data-driven approach.
+Here we carry out a similar investigation in the context of uncertainty propagation by comparing the multi-model results with those obtained by utilizing high-fidelity simulations alone.
+That is, in this alternative approach, data obtained from high-fidelity simulations are used to fit a GP, from which samples are drawn to propagate the input uncertainties.
+The low-fidelity-mode is not used in this alternative approach.
+Results from the simplest one-dimensional response surface from synthetic case discussed in Sec.~\ref{S:syn}, are presented to illustrate the benefits of the low-fidelity model.
 For this comparison, five high-fidelity model results are adopted for both methods and the same parameters as above are used.
 The PDF of the QoI uncertainty distribution obtained by using the multi-model approach and that obtained by using the high-fidelity model alone are shown in Fig.~\ref{fig:pdfDis}.
 From this figure, one can see that the multi-model results agree with the truth extremely well.
 In contrast, the results from the high-fidelity model alone deviate significantly from the truth.
 Although the high-fidelity model based approach indeed corrected the obvious bias that is present in the pure low-fidelity model results, it fails to capture the bi-modal feature of output uncertainty distribution, which is an essential feature present in the true QoI distribution.
 Overall, the multi-model method gives much better results for the QoI uncertainty than the single-model approach based on the high-fidelity model alone.
 In summary, the comparison above suggests that, by combining the low- and high-fidelity models, the proposed approach produces better results than either model can yield alone.